rezakhosh78/3X-UI-Ratio/README.md

 ## ✨ Features

-- 👥 Import and synchronize 3X-UI clients
+- 👥 Import and synchronize 3X-UI clients Node
 - 📡 Read upload, download, and total traffic
 - 📊 Animated and color-coded usage progress bars
 - 🎯 Set an independent quota for each client